kubevirt/community/design-proposals/mass_machine_type_transition.md

         machine:
           type: q35
 ```
-Now when a new VMI is created when starting this VM, it should have the latest machine type version:
+Now when a new VMI is created when starting this VM, it should have the latest machine type:
 ```yaml
 ---
 apiVersion: kubevirt.io/v1